levybd/baseline-guard-legal/privacy.md

 ## 1. What Baseline Guard Does

-Baseline Guard reads selected information from a customer's Jira Cloud instance and uses that information to generate a project status brief for the project, reporting period, and audience selected by the user.
+Baseline Guard reads selected information from a Jira Cloud project when an authorized user generates an assessment.

-Depending on the available Jira evidence, a brief may contain information such as project status, trend, confidence, risks, decisions, immediate actions, and supporting evidence.
+The App uses available Jira evidence to evaluate project status, evidence confidence, risks, commitments, decisions, proposed actions, and evidence limitations.

-Baseline Guard is designed to refuse to produce unsupported assessments when the Jira evidence does not satisfy its required baseline conditions.
+Baseline Guard is designed to avoid presenting unsupported assessments when the available Jira evidence is insufficient.

 ## 2. Information Baseline Guard Accesses

-When an authorized user generates a brief, Baseline Guard accesses selected information from the Jira project chosen by that user.
+When an authorized user generates an assessment, Baseline Guard accesses selected information from the Jira project chosen by that user.

-Using Atlassian's `read:jira-work` permission scope, this may include:
+Using Jira's `read:jira-work` permission, this may include:

-- Jira issue keys;
+- Jira issue keys
-- Issue summaries;
+- Issue summaries
-- Issue status and status category;
+- Issue status and status category
-- Issue type;
+- Issue type
-- Priority;
+- Priority
-- Created, updated, resolution, and due dates;
+- Created, updated, resolution, and due dates
-- Labels;
+- Labels
-- Parent issue information;
+- Parent issue information
-- Sprint information; and
+- Sprint information
-- Display names of Jira assignees associated with relevant issues.
+- Assignee information associated with relevant issues

-Baseline Guard also accesses the requesting user's Atlassian Account ID.
-This allows the App to associate a generation request with the user who submitted it and to enforce access controls when results are retrieved.
+The information accessed depends on the project, reporting period, available Jira evidence, and selected reporting audience.

-Baseline Guard does not read Jira comments, issue descriptions, all Jira issue fields, or the customer's Jira user directory.
+Baseline Guard does not request the `read:jira-user` scope and does not access the customer's Jira user directory through that scope.

-For Executive and Client briefs, assignee names and certain internal details are excluded from information sent for AI-assisted generation.
+Baseline Guard does not fetch Jira comments.

+Baseline Guard respects the Jira permissions of the user generating the assessment.

 ## 3. Information Baseline Guard Stores

-Baseline Guard stores limited information using Atlassian-hosted Forge storage associated with the customer's App installation.

-Stored information may include:

-- The Atlassian Account ID of the user who submitted a generation request;
-- The selected Jira project, reporting period, and audience;
-- Generation job status and error information;
-- Generated brief content;
-- Structured report information such as status, trend, confidence, claims, and related analytics; and
-- Information necessary to determine whether the App installation has an active license.

-Generated briefs may contain information derived from Jira, including issue summaries and assignee or owner display names where applicable to the selected audience.
+**Baseline Guard does not persist Jira issue content or generated assessments as a separate customer data store.**

+Assessments are generated on demand from Jira evidence available at the time of generation.

-Baseline Guard does not store Jira issue descriptions or Jira comment content.
+Baseline Guard does not intentionally store Jira issue summaries, comments, descriptions, generated assessment content, or other Jira issue content in application storage.

+Local interactions or edits to a generated report are page-local and are not persisted by Baseline Guard.

+Baseline Guard does not intentionally log Jira issue content.

-## 4. Retention and Deletion
+## 4. Data Retention

-Baseline Guard uses limited retention periods for generation jobs and results.

-In-progress generation jobs are retained for up to **1 hour**.

-Completed generation results are retained for up to **7 days**, after which they expire from the App's active Forge storage.

-Data stored through Atlassian Forge is associated with the customer's App installation.
-Following uninstall, Atlassian may retain Forge-hosted App data for a limited recovery period in accordance with Atlassian's Forge storage lifecycle.

-Customers may request deletion of information controlled by Baseline Guard by contacting **help@levyautomations.com**.
+Because Baseline Guard does not persist Jira issue content or generated assessments as a separate customer data store, it does not maintain a retention period for generated assessments.

+A newly generated assessment evaluates the Jira evidence available at the time it is generated.

+Operational platform information may be processed by Atlassian as necessary to provide and operate the Forge platform, subject to Atlassian's applicable policies and platform practices.

 ## 5. Why We Process Information

-Baseline Guard processes Jira and user information only as necessary to provide and operate the App.
+Baseline Guard processes Jira information only as necessary to provide the App's functionality.

 This includes:

+- Reading authorized Jira project evidence
-- Generating project briefs;
+- Generating project assessments
-- Displaying generated results;
+- Displaying assessment results
-- Associating generation jobs with the requesting user;
-- Enforcing authorization;
-- Verifying that users continue to have appropriate project access;
+- Evaluating evidence confidence and limitations
+- Producing audience-appropriate reporting
+- Validating evidence references
-- Enforcing App licensing;
+- Enforcing App licensing
-- Operating generation jobs; and
-- Diagnosing generation failures through limited operational information.
+- Diagnosing application failures without intentionally logging Jira issue content

 We do not use customer Jira data for advertising, marketing, or user profiling.